judering/judering.github.io/index.md

  - Cello Suite for Martin Johnson.
 I received a bursary from the Arts Council to write music in collaboration with cellist Martin Johnson so we will be working together on a number of ideas this year.
  - SAY - 40 minute piece for 4 voices and electronics and based on a text by Michael Gallen.
 I have plans to finish and produce this by the end of 2017.
  - The Birthstar - Choir piece on a text by Laura Hyland.
 Ready to workshop and perform with a willing choir.
 Please contact me for more information.
  - Ave Maria - three-part choral piece written on a self-imposed residency in Rosslare.
-To be recorded this Winter by Silver Kites (myself, Fionnuala Conway and Lenka Dobai)
+To be recorded this Winter by Silver Kites.
  - Mirror Moth - piano piece.
 Almost complete.